horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/ldgcnn/README.md

 **Baseline**: the original LDGCNN network with implementation optimizations. <br>
 **Delayed-Aggregation**: the version with full delayed-aggregation optimization, i.e., our proposed version. <br>

-(In this special case, this Limited Delayed-Aggregation version is the same as the Delayed-Aggregation version.
+(In this particular network, Limited Delayed-Aggregation is the same as the full Delayed-Aggregation because each module has only one MLP layer.)

 0\.
 Make sure you are at the `ldgcnn` directory. <br>
 1\.
 To run the **Baseline version** of LDGCNN (inference):